 Clement drew from a tradition claiming that the statue was in fact an image of Aphrodite.
 Clement also added other examples of men trying to have intercourse with statues and cult images.

-This critique of classical art’s attempt to reproduce and improve nature became a significant part of the Christian ideology that went after idealism.
-This tradition influenced Christian art for centuries especially in the eastern half of the Roman Empire which came to be known as the Byzantine Empire.
+This critique of classical art’s attempt to imitate and improve nature became a significant part of Christian ideology.
+The Christians responded to the ancient pursuit of realism with a new pursuit of idealism, which sought to capture the idea/essence of things and not their appearance.
+This tradition influenced Christian art for centuries, especially in the eastern half of the Roman Empire, which came to be known as the Byzantine Empire.